Title-1

 PrepareRI Dual Enrollment Fund

-Governor McKee’s PrepareRI initiative funds tuition and fees for qualified public high school students to take college courses from URI (University of Rhode Island), RIC (Rhode Island College), and CCRI (Community College of Rhode Island) at no cost to the student or family.
+Governor McKee’s PrepareRI initiative funds tuition and fees for qualified public high school students to take college courses from URI, RIC, and CCRI at no cost to the student or family.
 RIGL 16-100 (2013) established the statewide dual enrollment policy.
-Three types of early college coursework are available: dual enrollment (college course at the college campus), concurrent enrollment (college-level course taught by a high school teacher), and Advanced Placement.
-Research by the Regional Education Laboratory shows RI students in early college courses are significantly more likely to graduate and enroll in college.
+Three types of early college coursework are available: dual enrollment, concurrent enrollment, and AP.
+Research shows RI students in early college courses are significantly more likely to graduate and enroll in college.

 All Course Network (ACN)

 The ACN allows middle and high school students to enroll in dual enrollment, AP, career preparation, and work-based learning courses offered by RI school districts, colleges, community-based organizations, and the Department of Labor and Training.
 Part of PrepareRI, the ACN is designed to help districts meet student needs by creating opportunities outside the traditional school day.
-Students can pursue individualized graduation pathways.
 Available through EnrollRI.org/acn.

 Readiness-Based Graduation Requirements (Class of 2028)